MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/cs-iot-installation-setup.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of IoT alerts in the asset menu in the sidebar.](../media/cs-iot-navigation.png)

-Verify you have the Connected Customer Service entities in your environment.
+1. Verify that you have the Connected Customer Service entities in your environment.

-Next, deploy, and connect Azure IoTHub to your Customer Service environment by going to [https://iotdeployment.dynamics.com/](https://iotdeployment.dynamics.com/) and following the instructions.
+1. Deploy and connect Azure IoTHub to your Customer Service environment: Go to [https://iotdeployment.dynamics.com/](https://iotdeployment.dynamics.com/) and complete the steps.

 > [!div class="mx-imgBorder"]
 > ![IoT deployment app.](../media/cs-iot-deployment-app-screen.png)